-When we talk about pearls in regards to fine jewelry, we usually base the discussion around “natural versus cultured” pearls and not “saltwater versus freshwater” pearls.
+Here’s our guide to learning what you need to know about when shopping for Natural Saltwater Pearls.
+When we talk about pearls in regard to fine jewelry, we usually base the discussion around “natural versus cultured” pearls and not “saltwater versus freshwater” pearls.
 But both terminologies are extremely important to any discussion regarding pearls.

 - Natural vs. Cultured Pearls